intel/kubevirt-gfx-sriov/docs/deploy-windows-vm.md

    ***Note: If operating behind corporate firewall, setup the proxy settings.*** In this example, we'll show you how to enable and setup manual proxy, Click *Start* > type *change proxy settings* > turn **Off** all options under **Automatic proxy setup** > turn **On** *Use a proxy server* option under **Manual proxy setup** > enter *\<proxy-server-url>* in *Address* and *\<proxy-server-port>* in *Port* edit boxes

 8. At this point, you have the option to enable remote desktop service on the VM to allow remote client to access the VM using RDP connection.
-To enable remote desktop service on the VM, go to *Settings -> Remote desktop settings -> Enable Remote Desktop*
+To enable remote desktop service on the VM, go to *Settings -> Remote desktop settings -> turn **On** Enable Remote Desktop*

    On the host, run command below to get the EXTERNAL-IP address of the RDP service for the VM